 How Do I Qualify for the Medicare Rebate?

-To be eligible for rebates for gender reassignment surgery, you must meet certain Medicare criteria.
+To be eligible for rebates for gender affirmation surgery, you must meet certain Medicare criteria.

 The Australian Government uses a numbered list of services through the Medicare Benefits Schedule (MBS) to determine which procedures are subject to rebates.

 BREAST, total mastectomy falls under the third category of procedures – therapeutic procedures, and a subgroup of General Surgery.